libktx/ktx/assets/README.md

 - `unload` is a utility method that attempts to unload an asset from the `AssetManager`.
 Contrary to manual `AssetManager.unload` call, this is a graceful method that will not throw any exceptions if the asset was not even loaded.
 Typical usage: `unload("test.png")`.
+- Global `AssetManager` instance is accessible (and modifiable) through `Assets.manager` utility field.
+Since it is advised to share and reuse a single `AssetManager` instance in the application and LibGDX already goes crazy with the statics thanks to `Gdx.files` and whatnot, this `AssetManager` instance was added to reduce asset-related boilerplate.
+If a utility asset loading (or accessing) method accepts an `AssetManager` instance, this global manager will be used by default to save you the trouble of getting your `AssetManager` manually.
+Its usage is completely optional and you can omit it entirely, while still benefiting from asset loading utility methods. **Note: global `AssetManager` instance has been deprecated in `1.9.6-b2` and will be removed after the next release.**

 ##### Implementation tip: type-safe assets